 Overseas Visiting Doctoral Fellowship

 As per the Memorandum of Understanding between Purdue University and the Science and Engineering Research Board (SERB) of India, SERB will sponsor 12-month research visits to Purdue by visiting doctoral students who are pursuing their doctorate degrees at Indian Institutions under the Overseas Visiting Doctoral Fellowship program.
-Students must be enrolled in PhD programs in Science, Technology, Engineering and Mathematics (including Medicine, Pharma, Agriculture and related S&T area disciplines).
+Students must be enrolled in PhD programs in Science, Technology, Engineering and Mathematics (including Medicine, Pharma, Agriculture and related Science and Technology area disciplines).
 The program aims to provide meaningful international research experiences for top PhD students enrolled in Indian institutions while fostering collaborations between research groups in order to strengthen institutional partnerships between Purdue and Indian higher education institutions.

 Purdue Welcomes New Cohort of Indian Researchers Under Prestigious Fellowship Program

 “OVDF is intended to build long-term R&D linkages and collaborations between Purdue faculty and accomplished scientists and researchers in India.
 Engaging in world-changing research is core to Purdue’s mission as a land-grant university, and as articulated in the Purdue Moves.
 The research projects to which the Fellows are contributing are helping Purdue set itself apart as a leading institution that is dedicated to tackling global challenges.
-It is inspiring to see the dedication and passion that these young researchers have for their work and the strong and sustainable ties that they are building with Purdue that I am certain will endure beyond the end of the fellowship period.”
+It is inspiring to see the dedication and passion that these young researchers have for their work and the strong and sustainable ties that they are building with Purdue that I am certain will endure beyond the end of the fellowship period.

 - Heidi Arola, Director, Office of Global Partnerships

 Projects from this year's cohort involve a diverse array of specialties and subjects ranging from in health-related applications, forestry, to engineering, and computer science.